Chronology of World War II

 • German light naval forces and U-boats commence frequent sorties, mainly at night, against the Allied invasion fleet, but suffer heavy losses including 2 destroyers, and sink only a small number of transports and landing craft and the destroyer RNN Svenner.

-• Two US ships are lost in the Normandy area after striking mines: the minesweeper Tide (AM-125) and the transport Susan B. Anthony (AP-72).
+• US ships lost in the Normandy area after striking mines include: the minesweeper Tide (AM-125), the transport Susan B. Anthony (AP-72), tank landing craft LCT-458 and LCT-586.

 [larr2larr | rarrrarr2]